hhfa008/SwiftAI/README.md

 # SwiftAI
 SwiftAI, write Swift code smart.
 SwiftAI can generate Model class  from JSON now.
+Codable and HandyJSON is supported.
 More features will be add.

 # App